Danvers baronets

 There have been two baronetcies created for persons with the surname Danvers, one in the Baronetage of England and one in the Baronetage of Great Britain.
 Both creations are extinct.

 The D'Anvers Baronetcy, of Culworth in the County of Northampton, was created in the Baronetage of England on 21 March 1643 for Samuel D'Anvers.
-The title became extinct on the death of the fifth Baronet in 1776.
+The title became extinct on the death of the fifth Baronet, Sir Michael D'Anvers, in 1776.

 The Danvers Baronetcy, of Swithland in the County of Leicester, was created in the Baronetage of Great Britain on 4 July 1746 for Joseph Danvers, Member of Parliament for Boroughbridge, Bramber and Totnes.
 The title became extinct on the death of the second Baronet in 1796.